Ivy Wolk

 Ivy Wolk (born August 24, 2004) is an American actress, comedian and writer.
-She is known for her roles as Tellulah on the Freeform series Everything's Gonna Be Okay (2020) and as Crystal in Sean Baker's film Anora (2024).
-She is also known online for her provocative social media presence on TikTok and Twitter.
+She is known for her roles as Tellulah on the Freeform series Everything's Gonna Be Okay (2020), as Crystal in Anora (2024) and Diana in If I Had Legs I'd Kick You (2025) and stars in the television adaptation of The Shards directed by Ryan Murphy.
+She is also known online for her provocative social media presence.

+Early life

+Ivy Wolk was born on August 24, 2004, and raised in Los Angeles.
+Her mother is a landscape architect and her father works in standards and practices for Jimmy Kimmel Live!.
+As a child, she was a member of the Los Angeles Derby Dolls, a roller derby league.
+At the age of 13, she began posting comedic videos on TikTok under the handle @fathoodbitch and gained more than 200,000 followers.